ucsb-cs32/s21/_lab/lab08.md

 ```
 in order to preserve the colors returned by specific shapes.

-The tests that the autograder will run are shown in TestmainPart.cpp, but in genernal, make sure you can output all four image types: color, greyscale, black and white and asci (only partial image shown below due to size!).
+The tests that the autograder will run are shown in TestmainPartial.cpp, but in genernal, make sure you can output all four image types: color, greyscale, black and white and asci (only partial image shown below due to size!).
 These outputs were produced with ./a.out 200 200 out

 ![](outPPM.jpg)
 ![](outPGM.jpg)